Your career at the Center for Sports Management –

-- Internships take place in spring 2020 at the following clubs / organizations: DFL Deutsche Fußball Liga, FC Bayern Munich and Hertha Berlin.
-(Other opportunities to follow shortly)
+- Internships take place in spring of 2021 at the following clubs / organizations:

-- Together with the WHU Career Center the CSM recruiting team will review your application and conduct on campus interviews on December 4th and 5th, 2019 in Dusseldorf and Vallendar.
-Please block these dates in your calender!
+- Together with the WHU Career Center the CSM recruiting team will review your application and conduct online interviews at the end of November 2020.

-Successful applicants will be presented to the Bundesliga club, taking their preference into account.
+- Successful applicants will be presented to the club or organization, taking their preference into account.
 The Bundesliga club then conducts a final interview and finalizes the internship contract directly with the applicant.
 Framework conditions for the internship are agreed directly between the intern and the Bundesliga club.